Quizlet logo in blue.

 Project Overview

-As part of my first project in IN4MATX 131: Intro in HCI, we were tasked to redesign an existing platform, to improve usability and overall experience.
-I was responsible for contributing to user research and translating concepts into high-fi prototypes of the AI-adapted test experience and multiplayer study features.
-After the project concluded, I continued refining these features to further improve the experience.
+As part IN4MATX 131: Intro in HCI, we were tasked to redesign an existing platform to improve usability and overall experience.
+Working within a team, I contributed to user research and designed high-fi prototypes for the AI-adaptive test experience and multiplayer study features.
+Following the project, I continued refining these concepts to further improve usability, feedback clarity, and student engagement.

 Duration